 A summary of the Metaxa2 run is written to a file with the suffix ".summary.txt".
-In this file, the statistics of the run is collected, as are the starting and ending times for the run.
+In this file the statistics of the run is collected, as are the starting and ending times for the run.
 Also, lists of the identifiers of extracted SSU sequences are written to this file, one list for each origin.
 The first section of the file shows the data from the extraction step.
 The second section is associated with the second classification step.
-Note that the number of assignment to each origin may differ slightly to what is produced by the metaxa2_ttt tool (see Section 5 below), and may also differ slightly to the numbers produced by earlier versions of Metaxa2, because of the updated classification algorithm (see Section 9).
 After the second section, the lists of entries of different origins are found.
 An example of parts of a summary file is shown below:

 '''

 Metaxa run started at Tue Jul 23 10:07:52 2013.

-Number of sequences in input file:
+Number of sequences in input file: 100

 Sequences detected as SSU rRNA by Metaxa: 100

-On main strand:
+On main strand: 91

-On complementary strand:
+On complementary strand: 9

 SSU sequences by preliminary origin:

-Archaea:

-0
+Archaea: 0

 Bacteria:

-0

 Eukaryota:

+Chloroplast: 100

+Mitochondria: 0

+Other:

 0

-Chloroplast:

-100

-Mitochondria:

-0

-Other:

-Number of SSU rRNA sequences to be classified by Metaxa:
+Number of SSU rRNA sequences to be classified by Metaxa: 100

-Number of SSU rRNA having at least one database match:
+Number of SSU rRNA having at least one database match: 100

-100

-Number of SSU rRNA successfully classified by Metaxa:
+Number of SSU rRNA successfully classified by Metaxa: 100

-100

 Number of uncertain classifications of SSU rRNA sequences: 0

 Total number of classifications made by Metaxa:

 100

 Number of SSU rRNA sequences assigned to each origin:

-'''

-'''
+Archaea: 0

-Bacteria:
+Bacteria: 0

-Eukaryota:
+Eukaryota: 0

-Chloroplast:

-100
+Chloroplast: 100

-Mitochondria:
+Mitochondria: 0

 Uncertain:

 Sequences of archaeal origin (16S):

 Sequences of bacterial origin (16S):